stelzinga/MF/MGT_99.Legend.md

     C:\Users\yourname\mgt\finance\              (Windows)
     C:\SomeDir\SomeDoc.docx                         (Windows)

-The only requirement for a File reference is that it is clear it concerns a path to a file or directory.
+The only requirement for a File Path is that it is clear it concerns a path to a file or directory.
 When a full path is used it will be obvious.
 Depending on Operating System there are various ways of managing File References.
 Details in [MGT: 80.Tools].

 In certain cases it may be necessary to refer to a page or sheet or chapter within a file.
 This can be achieved using extra info within the reference relating to the type (page, sheet, chapter), an '=' sign and the value (page nr, sheet name, chapter name etc.)